grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ## Updating to Grafana Mimir using Helm

-You can update to the Grafana Mimir Helm chart from a the Cortex Helm chart.
+You can update to the Grafana Mimir Helm chart from the Cortex Helm chart.

-### Prerequisites
+### Before you begin

 - Ensure you are running the v1.4.0 release of the Cortex Helm chart.
 - Ensure that you are running ingesters using StatefulSets.